-Consider now Tables 6 - 8 which display the corresponding results for T=500.
-Overall, the relative performance of the tests remains qualitatively similar to what was seen in the results for T=200, although in general the size distortions of the tests improve somewhat relative to T=200.
-This is particularly so in the serially correlated cases considered, as is of course anticipated by the asymptotic distribution theory presented in section 4.
+A comparison of the empirical size results discussed above with the corresponding results in Tables S.1-S.3 for T=500 in the supplementary appendix shows that, overall, the relative performance of the tests remains qualitatively similar although in general the size distortions of the tests improve somewhat relative to T=200.
+This is particularly so in the serially correlated cases considered, and is of course anticipated by the asymptotic distribution theory presented in section 4.